Sheldon Richardson: 2013

-On July 25, 2013, the New York Jets signed Richardson to a four-year, $10.05 million contract that was fully guaranteed and included a signing bonus of $5.69 million.
+On July 25, 2013, the Jets signed Richardson to a four-year, $10.05 million contract that was fully guaranteed and included a signing bonus of $5.69 million.

 He was named the starting defensive end in the 2013 season.
 During November, Richardson won the NFL Rookie of the Month award, becoming the first Jets player to do so since Mark Sanchez in 2009.
 The Jets used Richardson as a fullback in six plays during the 2013 season in games against the Atlanta Falcons, the Buffalo Bills, the Carolina Panthers, and the Miami Dolphins.
 In a week 15 game against the Panthers, Richardson became the first NFL defensive lineman to score a rushing touchdown since B. J. Raji did so for the Green Bay Packers in 2011.
 He ran for his second career touchdown of the season in the Jets' week 17 finale against Miami.
 Richardson played 16 games (started 15) in 2013 making 78 tackles, a pass defended, a forced fumble, 3.5 sacks, and 2 rushing touchdowns.
 On February 2, 2014, it was announced that Richardson had won the 2013 NFL Defensive Rookie of the Year award, edging out Buffalo Bills linebacker Kiko Alonso by a margin of 23 votes to 19.
+He was named to the PFWA All-Rookie Team.